-- We will continue to re-assess yearly to build up a larger sample size and examine trends over time. - We will continue to emphasize skills needed for successful remote and in-person team-work and collaboration in courses with team projects, especially EE 321 Electronics I and ENGR 465 Capstone.
-As discussed above, EET faculty made this recommendation in last year's closing loop meeting (Fall 2021).
+- We will continue to re-assess yearly to build up a larger sample size and examine trends over time. - We will continue to emphasize skills needed for successful remote and in-person team-work and collaboration in courses with team projects, especially EE 325 Electronics II and ENGR 465 Capstone.

-People in Charge, Deadline: Cristina Crespo and Aaron Scher
+People in Charge, Deadline: Naga Korivi, Cristina Crespo